 The goal of the McDowells was to internationally help others.
 Lee worked to improve agriculture and Lorraine worked to improve peoples’ nutrition and health.
 After Bolivia the McDowells received advanced degrees in Nutrition at Washington State University.
-With a PhD Lee was hired at the University of Florida for teaching nutrition courses and doing international research in Latin America, Asia and Africa.
-Following through with the Peace Corps goal of helping others he has made over 280 International trips since 1991 to set up experiments and promote the need for improved neutron for livestock.
+With a PhD Lee was hired at the University of Florida for teaching nutrition courses and doing international nutrition research in Latin America, Asia and Africa.
+He has taught both Human Nutrition and Animal Nutrition courses.
+Following through with the Peace Corps goal of helping others he has made over 280 International trips since 1971 to set up experiments and promote the need for improved nutrition for livestock.
 From his research he has published over 1500 scientific articles and had won international awards from two different societies.
 From one society he won the highest award given for research.

 Ever since high school he has been fascinated by presidential history.
-Lee can name all the presidents and their wives in 23 seconds.
-He has written 13 books dealing with nutrition, more recently he has now written three books on presidential history.
+Lee can name all the presidents in 23 seconds.
+He has written 14 books dealing with nutrition and more recently he has now written three books on presidential history with the current book on war and disease.
 Lee has given many talks on presidential lives and humor at many locations.

 Other Books by Author

 The author has written three recent books on presidents as follows:

 - “The Presidents, Humor, Events and Morality” (2018)

 - “Presidents as Military Officers” (2021)

 - “Presidential Humor” (In Press)

 Nutrition books by the author in descending order are:

 - “Mineral Nutrition History, The Early Years” (2017)